Macau Museums: 1 and 0 Stars

 Dead before any of his aims could be realized, Dr Sun would shudder to see what modern China has become.

 I paid a visit there during Trip Report III.

 Admission: Free Location: Avenue Sidonio Pais Opening Hours: 10:00 am to 5:00 pm Closed on Tuesdays

 Treasure of Sacred Art

 Around 300 pieces of Catholic relics are on display, most of them originating from the 17th to 19th Centuries.

 Sometimes I think this is what they’ll do to me after my time on Earth is up.

-Stuff my body pieces into a box soon filled with worms.
+Stuff my bits into a box and then wait for the worms.